ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Validation: Enhance logging in MockClaudeClient, particularly for system message processing and response generation.
    - Status: Partially implemented, further enhancements needed.

+5. Test Case Mismatch (New Hypothesis, Medium Likelihood)
+   - The test case for system messages might not be correctly set up to trigger Shakespearean responses.
+   - Validation: Review the `test_system_message` function to ensure it's properly setting up the Shakespearean system message.
+   - Status: To be investigated.

+## Current Implementation Being Tested

+We are currently implementing and testing a solution that addresses the top three hypotheses:

+1. Refining the Shakespearean response generation
+2. Improving system message handling
+3. Ensuring consistent response prefixes

+The changes focus on the `_generate_response` method in the `MockClaudeClient` class.

 ## Next Steps

-1. Address Inconsistent Response Prefix
-   - Update the `_generate_response` method to differentiate between Shakespearean and non-Shakespearean responses.
-   - Ensure that Shakespearean responses always start with "Hark!" and remove the "Hello!" prefix for these responses.
-   - Keep the "Hello!" prefix for non-Shakespearean responses.

-2. Enhance System Message Handling
-   - Improve the system message detection and processing in the `_generate_response` method.
-   - Implement a more robust check for Shakespearean language instructions in system messages.

-3. Refine Shakespearean Response Generation
-   - Update the `_generate_response` method to consistently generate Shakespearean responses when a system message indicates Shakespearean language.
-   - Ensure that Shakespearean responses always start with "Hark!" regardless of the model used.

-4. Improve Logging
-   - Add more detailed logging for the decision-making process in `_generate_response`.
-   - Log the content of system messages, the detected language style, and the resulting response style chosen.

-5. Implement Solution
+1. Implement Solution
-   - Update the `_generate_response` method in `src/mock_claude_client.py` to address the identified issues.
+   - Update the `_generate_response` method in `src/mock_claude_client.py` to address the identified issues:
+     a.
+Improve Shakespearean response detection and generation
+     b.
+Enhance system message handling
+     c.
+Ensure consistent response prefixes ("Hark!" for Shakespearean, "Hello!" for others)
-   - Enhance logging throughout the method for better debugging.
+   - Enhance logging throughout the method for better debugging

-6. Re-run Tests
+2. Re-run Tests
-   - Execute the tests in `tests/contract/test_claude_api_contract.py` to verify if the implemented changes resolve the remaining issue.
+   - Execute the tests in `tests/contract/test_claude_api_contract.py` to verify if the implemented changes resolve the remaining issue
-   - Analyze the test results and identify any remaining issues.
+   - Analyze the test results and identify any remaining issues

+3. Review Test Case (New Step)
+   - If the issue persists, review the `test_system_message` function to ensure it's correctly setting up the Shakespearean system message

+4. Iterate and Refine
+   - Based on the test results and any new insights gained, iterate on the solution and refine the implementation as needed

-We will proceed with implementing these changes, focusing on addressing the inconsistent response prefix issue, and then re-run the tests to verify the solution.
+We will proceed with implementing these changes, focusing on addressing the inconsistent response generation and system message handling, and then re-run the tests to verify the solution.
 # Test Problem Analysis and Progress

 ## Problem Description